-Filing a petition is the process through which the majority of civil court cases begin.
+Filing a petition is the process through which most civil court cases begin.
 In order for a petition to be heard by a judge in court, a notice of summons must be properly served to the opposing party.

-The party that files the petition becomes the petitioner to the case.
-The party that receives the petition becomes the respondent to the case, and will be required to file an appearance within 30 days of receiving the notice.
+The person that files the petition is the petitioner.
+The person receiving the petition is the respondent, and will be required to file an appearance within 30 days of receiving the notice.

-A petition can be either filed by the petitioner's attorney, or by the petitioner themself if they plan to represent themselves as their own attroney (pro se) in court.
+A petition can be either filed by the petitioner's attorney, or by the petitioner themselves if they plan to represent themselves as their own attorney (pro se) in court.